- For annual performance, please refer to our Sustainability Report 2021.

 We work with a wide range of suppliers and business partners.
-Dedicated to operating responsibly, we have developed a robust governance structure and are in the process of implementing a sustainable procurement programme to manage and mitigate our supply chain-related risks.
-The Commercial Management Department reporting to the Capital Works Director and the Procurement and Supply Chain Department reporting to the Deputy Director – Legal, Procurement and Supply Chain, jointly serve to monitor the overall implementation of sustainable supply chain initiatives across the Corporation with the key work areas focusing on:
+Dedicated to operating responsibly, we have developed a robust governance structure and implemented various sustainable procurement measures to manage and mitigate our supply chain-related risks.
+The Commercial Management Department reporting to the Capital Works Director and the Procurement and Supply Chain Department reporting to the Deputy Director – Legal, Procurement and Supply Chain, jointly serve to monitor the overall implementation of sustainable supply chain initiatives across the Corporation with key areas of work focusing on:

 We have set out corporate policies and guidelines to ensure ethical behaviour of our employees during procurement and tendering processes.
 Our Code of Conduct stipulates our commitment to a fair, transparent and competitive procurement process which meets the highest standards of ethical behaviour and complies with all relevant laws and regulations.
 Further entrenching sustainability into the procurement process, our Green Procurement Policy incorporates green specifications such as resource efficiency, recyclability and biodegradability into the decision-making process.

 Extending our sustainability considerations beyond the Corporation, our suppliers are also encouraged to explore and implement environmental practices within their operations.
 The Supplier Code of Practice serves as a behavioural framework to guide suppliers on ethical standards, human and labour rights, environmental protection, and supply chain management.
 Full compliance is a prerequisite to collaborative supply chain relationships with the Corporation.

 Regarding modern slavery, we have conveyed our commitment in the MTR Corporation Modern Slavery and Human Trafficking Statement that we will ensure we have systems in place to manage this issue.
 It is important that workers employed in our supply chain are treated fairly, humanely and equitably across all our operations.